Have you ever looked in someone’s captions only to find a bunch of links labelled ‘bit.ly‘ ?

 What is this?
 And why do people do it?

-Originally made for convenience, as well as to shorten any long and or jargon filled domain names, link shorteners are becoming an evermore popular trend in the social media scene, where the entities providing you with these services aim to balance keeping you on their app/platform, with promoting businesses and business owners effectively.
+Originally made for convenience, as well as to shorten any long and or jargon filled domain names, link shorteners are becoming an evermore popular trend in the social media scene, where the entities providing you with these services aim to balance keeping you on their app/platform, with promoting businesses effectively.

 The PROBLEM with this?